decred/dcrdocs/docs/governance/politeia/proposal-guidelines.md

 deliverables.
 For example, if delivering software, specify whether it will be open-source, closed-source, and what (if any) license will be used.
 * **Reporting commitment:** Specify how you plan to report on the progress of your project.
-If reporting on an ongoing basis, specify what is being reported, who is reponsible for the reporting, and a reporting schedule.
+If reporting on an ongoing basis, specify what is being reported, who is responsible for the reporting, and a reporting schedule.

 ---